Research makes this car pure Gold

 Car repainted to dark metallic brown by Olexsy

 Purchased by Edward Herremans (circa 1981)

 Car # 301 is the first GT350 convertible built.
 It is also featured on this website.
-The owner, Randy, is helping
+The owner, Randy, of that car is also helping.

 Notes added for # 301 information in green